ChemQuests: A Curated Chemistry Question-Answer Database Extracted from ChemRxiv papers: Future Work

 \section{Future Work}

-To address current limitations and further enhance the quality and utility of the \textit{ChemRxivQuest} dataset, several avenues for future development are envisioned.
+To address current limitations and further enhance the quality and utility of the ChemQuests dataset, several avenues for future development are envisioned.
 A central priority involves incorporating human expert validation into the dataset construction process.
 By involving domain experts from various subfields of chemistry, a portion of the QA pairs can undergo rigorous manual review, allowing for in-depth accuracy assessment.
-Such validation would not only help quantify the frequency and nature of large language model (LLM) hallucinations but also provide critical feedback for refining low-quality content.
-Integrating human-in-the-loop mechanisms—where expert feedback is directly used to revise or filter questions and answers—could markedly improve the reliability and trustworthiness of the dataset.
+Such validation would not only help quantify the frequency and nature of LLM hallucinations but also provide critical feedback for refining low-quality content.
+Integrating human-in-the-loop mechanisms, where expert feedback is directly used to revise or filter questions and answers, could markedly improve the reliability and trustworthiness of the dataset.

 Another key direction is addressing content imbalances across different chemistry subfields.
-Currently underrepresented areas such as Agricultural Chemistry, Environmental Chemistry, and Chemical Education may benefit from targeted curation strategies.
+Currently underrepresented areas such as Agriculture and Food Chemistry, Environmental Chemistry, and Chemical Education may benefit from targeted curation strategies.
 Employing stratified sampling approaches based on subfield-specific quotas could help ensure that future dataset releases offer a more comprehensive and balanced representation of chemical knowledge.
-This intentional diversification would make \textit{ChemRxivQuest} more inclusive and valuable for a wider range of applications.
+This intentional diversification would make ChemQuests more inclusive and valuable for a wider range of applications.

 In addition, expanding the dataset to include content from peer-reviewed literature represents a significant opportunity to enhance quality and credibility.
 Future work will focus on integrating material from reputable open-access sources such as PubChem, Europe PMC, and major chemistry journals.
 This expansion will involve developing criteria for selecting high-quality, recent publications from diverse subfields, thereby ensuring that the dataset reflects both academic rigor and topical relevance.